Mazunte, Oaxaca Mexico | A Tranquil Beach Town

 One of three lookout points at Punta Cometa.

-If there’s one thing you do besides enjoying the beaches in Mazunte, make it a hike to Punta Cometa.
 As the southernmost point in Oaxaca, these cliffs have been used since pre-Hispanic times as a sacred space and protective viewpoint.
 They are also perfectly positioned to watch the setting sun.

 To get there, walk Camino Mermejita uphill from the center of town until you reach the cemetery.
 Then take the road on your left.
 At the entrance, you’ll find three different paths to the viewpoints.
 You can read my detailed account of sunset in Punta Cometa and the difference in the three paths, which ultimately all connect to one another.

-3. Practice Yoga in Mazunte
+2. Practice Yoga in Mazunte

 Mazunte has developed as a destination for yoga retreats.
 But if you don’t have the time or desire for a retreat, there are plenty of scheduled drop-in classes as well.
 Hridaya Yoga is both a yoga and meditation center with options to participate in a retreat or join their classes for a suggested donation of 50 pesos.
 They provide yoga mats and meditation pillows.